 Step 5: Check if something is using up the bandwidth

-Try using dual band if there are multiple heavy users within the same network.
+Try using the dual-band settings if there are multiple heavy users within the same network.

 A misconfigured router can cause issues with connectivity.
 If the above steps did not work out, try resetting your router by pressing the reset button on the router.